JP title: 装甲悪鬼村正

 Note: The review lightly alludes to the main themes of the VN, so if you’d prefer to go into it completely blind, well… you know.
 Don’t read on.

 So, what actually makes this VN so damn good?
 Well, it does feature a richly-detailed alternate Japan in the first half of the 20th century, made complete with supernatural suits of armor known as Tsurugi; an era of turbulence, cruelty and political uncertainty, with constant tension between the tyrannical Rokuhara Shogunate, as well as the GHQ (Western powers); and finally, a large cast of main and side characters, each of them fleshed out and given their proper time to shine.
 There are political machinations and quite a bit of infodumping.
 There are secret societies and supernatural beings.
-And there’s no lack in wacky humor, either.
+And there’s no lack of wacky humor, either.
 It really is a novel with a bit of everything, which should come as no surprise considering its massive scope.
-In fact, so much happens in this I could be here all day just trying to list it, so I won’t even try.
+In fact, so much happens in this that I could be here all day just trying to list everything, so I won’t even try.
 But really, what resonates the most with readers of Muramasa, I think, is the primary theme (or themes) explored throughout the story.

 There is, however, an extremely slow buildup to the various endings of the game; in fact, the first few common chapters might feel tremendously dull and boring to some.
 That’s one of the major flaws of the VN, really.
 The lengthy mecha fight scenes, similarly, might split readers as well.
-I wasn’t a massive fan of them, personally (with few exceptions), but that’s just me.
-The story itself really does take quite bit to get going, and even during its heroine-centric routes, it sometimes drags quite heavily with occasional pacing issues.
+I wasn’t a massive fan of them, personally (with a few exceptions), but that’s just me.
+The story itself really does take quite a bit to get going, and even during its heroine-centric routes, it sometimes drags quite heavily with occasional pacing issues.
 As such, it’s definitely not gonna be everyone’s cup of tea, I think.
-However, I think it’s worth pressing on — Muramasa is one of those games that get better and better in retrospect, the more you think about it.
+However, I think it’s worth pressing on — Muramasa is one of those games that gets better and better in retrospect, the more you think about it.

-The VN, and I’ve said this before, is also one extremely long emotional journey for Kageaki, whose inner struggles and doubts are what shape the various arcs of the game: his character development, from the moment he first appears on-screen until the very final shot of the True End, is more or less at the core of Muramasa.
+The VN, and I’ve said this before, is also one extremely long emotional journey for Kageaki, whose inner struggles and doubts are what shape the various arcs of the game: his character development, from the moment he first appears on-screen until the very final shot of the true end, is more or less at the core of Muramasa.
 This isn’t necessarily the kind of game where you’ll be constantly surprised by amazing twists that you couldn’t see coming (there are a few holy shit moments though).
 Sure, there are some pretty cool revelations here and there, but overall, the VN, if we really need to simplify it, is mostly about discovery; the slow but steady acceptance of the very grim motto shown at the beginning.
-It’s just as much a journey for Kageaki, as it is for the reader.
+It’s just as much a journey for Kageaki as it is for the reader.

-The other two heroines are Ootori Kanae, a well-mannered woman at the GHQ with a peculiar sense of humor, who comes in contact with Kageaki quite early on in the story, but -naturally- holds a dark secret or two of her own; and Ayane Ichijou, the purple-haired high schooler who believes in justice above all else.
+The other two heroines are Ootori Kanae, a well-mannered woman at the GHQ with a peculiar sense of humor, who comes in contact with Kageaki quite early on in the story, but (naturally) has a secret or two of her own; and Ayane Ichijou, the purple-haired high schooler who believes in justice above all else.
 The ending to Ichijou’s route is considered by many to be one of the most epic things that happen in Muramasa, by the way.
 While I personally find Kanae’s route the weakest of the three (I like her as a character, but her chapter was the least exciting IMO), Ichijou’s route, on the other hand, is one hell of a story arc, and also serves a very important role in making Kageaki discover who he is and what he was born to do.
-This also comes back in Muramasa’s (True) route, so I almost consider the two to be somewhat of a pair.
+This also comes back in Muramasa’s route, so I almost consider the two to be somewhat of a pair.
 Oh, and there’s one more female character who plays such an important role in Muramasa’s route that it might as well be her route as well… but her identity is one of the game’s earlier surprises, so I’ll not spoil it.
 Needless to say, she’s a terrific character, and is easily on par with Muramasa herself in terms of being insanely memorable and unique, while also being a very tragic heroine overall.

-One more character worthy of noting is Ashikaga Chachamaru, a cheeky and upbeat young girl who’s also one of the leading figures of the Rokuhara Shogunate.
+One more character worthy of note is Ashikaga Chachamaru, a cheeky and upbeat young girl who’s also one of the leading figures of the Rokuhara Shogunate.
 She does provide much of the comic relief, but she is by no means an insignificant character: her goals remain a mystery for the longest time, but nonetheless, she’s an important enough character to actually have her own mini-ending of sorts.
 Oh, and her occasional bickering with Muramasa in the true route is pretty hilarious.